Fluent API Custom Validators in ASP.NET Core MVC

 </div>

-With the above changes in place, run the application and see if everything is working as expected, as shown in the below image.
+With the above changes in place, run the application, provide the existing User Name and Email, and click on the Create button to see if everything is working as expected, as shown in the image below.

 namespace FluentAPIDemo.Models